Jayplect/nosql-UK-food-standards/README.md

          collection.delete_many({id})

 Conclusion
 This readme provided an overview of the CRUD operations implemented in this project.
 By utilizing the specified endpoints, you can create, read, update, and delete resources as per your requirements.
-Refer to the code exploration for detailed information about the request and response structures.
+Refer to the <a href="https://github.com/Jayplect/nosql-challenge/tree/main">main page</a> to explore the codes and for detailed information about the request and response structures.

 ## Project Steps
 ### Part 1: Database and Jupyter Notebook Set Up
-Import the data provided in the `establishments.json` file from your Terminal.
-Name the database `uk_food` and the collection `establishments`.
- ! mongoimport --type json -d uk_food -c establishments --drop --jsonArray path

  This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.